MuckyTaters/MuckyVision3/README.md

     GameEng: Singleton class that interfaces with SDL.

+    GameEngAudio: All static class that interfaces with SDL audio.

     GameEngRenderInfo: Holds metadata for a single image (position, texture, etc.)

     GameEngRenderBlock: A ‘block’ container holding multiple images and other blocks.